acharb/example-ts-wallet-sdk-sep-24/README.md

+# example code for Sep-24 using stellar typescript-wallet-sdk

+The sdk can be found (here)[https://github.com/stellar/typescript-wallet-sdk].

 To view how the wallet-sdk can be used to create sep-24 deposits and withdrawals look at `deposit.js` and `withdraw.js`.

 To see them in action you can run below: